-The Lettie Pate Whitehead Foundation is a public charity that provides support for the education of female students and for the care of elderly women in nine Southeastern states.
+The Lettie Pate Whitehead Foundation is a public charity that provides support for the education of female students and for the care of senior women in nine Southeastern states.

 GovernanceThe Lettie Pate Whitehead Foundation is governed by a self-perpetuating Board of Trustees, which sets policies and makes decisions regarding the Foundation’s operations, grantmaking, management, investments and governance.
 Articles of Incorporation

 Provides specific purposes for the Lettie Pate Whitehead Foundation as a Georgia corporation and public charity.
 Bylaws

 Lists the rules that guide the Board of Trustees in managing the Foundation’s operations.
 Statement of Principles